 COMPANY HIGHLIGHTS

-Legal & General America earns a Comdex (rating based on four insurance rating companies) score of 95 due to its excellent financial stability and ability to meet financial obligations, like paying life insurance claims.
-Although the carrier did not rank in the top 21 best life insurance companies for customer satisfaction according to J.D.
-Power, it earned a "great" Trustpilot score of 4.1 out of 5 stars from over 1,300 reviews.
+Legal & General America earns a Comdex (rating based on four insurance rating companies) score of 95 because of its excellent financial stability and ability to meet financial obligations, like paying life insurance claims.
+According to J.D.
+Power, the company didn't rank among the top 21 best life insurance companies for customer satisfaction, but it earned a "great" Trustpilot score of 4.1 out of 5 stars from over 1,300 reviews.

 Product Offering

 Those considering Legal & General can choose from term or universal life insurance.
-The type of cancer and date of onset will determine your rating with Legal & General.
-Family history of cancer will not disqualify cancer survivors unless it involves hereditary cancer.
+The type of cancer and date of onset determine your rating with Legal & General.
+Family history of cancer won't disqualify cancer survivors unless it involves hereditary cancer.

 Legal & General offers term life coverage for up to 40 years with a minimum coverage amount of $100,000.
 You can include short-term riders on your policy and get up to $10,000 in children's term coverage at a flat rate for multiple children.
 Universal life coverage starts at $50,000 with issue ages from 20 to 75.